trytouca/trytouca/docs/basics/submit.md

 We assume you have followed our [Setup Your Account](./account-setup.md) tutorial to create an account on Touca.
-In this document, we will show you how to write and run a simple Touca test to submit your first test results to the Touca server.
+In this document, we will show you how to write and run a simple regression test to submit your first test results to the Touca server.

 ![You will need your API Key and API URL to submit test results.](../.gitbook/assets/touca-submit-first-version.png)